ShyamGadde/code-amici/README.md

 > These are dummy profiles and hence their LinkedIn and GitHub links don't works.

 > **INFO:**
-> You may also use these two test user accounts for signing in.
+> You may also use one of these two test user accounts for signing in.
 >
 > > Email: testuser1@mail.com
 > > Password: 1234